 The area of the medieval town with the castle was less than 13 hectares and the length of the city walls was about 1100 meters.
-In the early period, the town was surrounded by a stone wall with two city gates.
+In the early period, the town was surrounded by a stone wall with two town gates.
 The circuit was reinforced with 3 cornerer towers built simultaneously with the walls.
-At the Lower Gate and Upper Gate, also known as Nyska, there were flanking towers.
-In the 15th century the fortifications were expanded.
-At that time, the towers and gates were raised.
-Another reconstruction took place in the second half of the 16th century, when the tower of the Lower Gate was built, and probably buildings accompanying one of the corner towers were built, thus forming the city arsenal.
-The brick wall was preceded by a watered moat.
-Perhaps the second line of the brick circuit was also created.
-North-western corner of the city occupied the castle.
+In addition, at the Lower Gate and the Upper Gate, also called Nyska, there were flanking towers.
+The Upper Gate led towards Nysa and Głuchołazy, while the Lower Gate was facing Biała and Głogówek.